-Policy Owner Governance Person Responsible Chief Executive Officer and Shire President Date of Adoption 23 February 2022 - Resolution 040222 Date of Last Review
+Policy Owner Governance Person Responsible Chief Executive Officer and Shire President Date of Adoption 23 February 2022 - Resolution 040222 Date of Last Review 27 November 2024 - Resolution 031124

-To outline the criteria for recognizing individuals, groups and events for a particular year in the Shire that have made a noteworthy contribution to the community and the development of the Shire of Wongan-Ballidu.
+To outline the criteria for the annual recognition of individuals, groups and events in the Shire of Wongan-Ballidu who have made a noteworthy contribution to the community and development of the Shire.
+The Policy also provides the protocols around nominations and selection of award winners.